Arilla26/KV-Cache-Controller-for-LLM/README.md

 | Resource usage | ~25.3k LUTs (~48%) |
 | Compression | **2:1** (BF16), bounded error ≤ 2⁻⁷ |

-Latency analysis showed that the on-chip cache path is fast (60 ns), while most end-to-end wall-clock time came from the **AXI-Lite communication interface**, not the cache core — motivating the DMA command-queue extension (`kv_dma_dispatcher.sv`).
+Latency analysis showed that the on-chip cache path is fast (60 ns), while most end-to-end wall-clock time came from the **AXI bus communication interface**, not the cache core — pointing to the bus, not the cache logic, as the real bottleneck.

 ---